Hygiene for food businesses

 Food hygiene and safety inspections

-Your food business establishment will be inspected by food safety enforcement officers from your local council to make sure you are complying with food law.
+Food safety enforcement officers from your local council will inspect your food business to make sure you are complying with food law.
 You will not usually be given notice of a food safety inspection.

 When they think it is necessary, food safety inspectors can take enforcement action to protect the public, including: